 Hollywood, the place where an actor can go from a one-line co-star to a series pilot at light speed!
 (Well, at least those really, really lucky actors.)
-Ask any actor with his or her sights set on L.A.: they all want to be a series regular.
+Ask any actor with their sights set on L.A.: they all want to be a series regular.
 To be known for their craft, make tons of money, and work consistently for months and years to come.

 But before you book that plane ticket, you need to think honestly about whether it’s a career you’re really prepared for.
 Have you perfected your craft enough that you’re ready to tackle a series?
 Are you ready mentally and emotionally for that kind of commitment?
 Read on to find out if a series regular role is right for you at this point in your career.